 The Company is headquartered and operates in the United States.
 To date, the Company has generated limited revenues from operations.
 As the Company generates significant revenues from operations, business activities will also include Australia and Asia and geographic segment reporting will be provided.
 There can be no assurance that the Company will be able to successfully continue to manufacture its products and failure to do so would have a material adverse effect on the Company's financial position, results of operations and cash flows.
 Also, the success of the Company's operations is subject to numerous contingencies, some of which are beyond management's control.
 These contingencies include general economic conditions, price of raw material, competition, governmental and political conditions, and changes in regulations.
-Because the Company's operations will be subject to risk of restrictions on transfer of funds, domestic and international customs, changing taxation policies, foreign exchange restrictions, and political and governmental regulations.
+Because the Company is dependent on foreign trade in Australia and Asia, the Company is subject to various additional political, economic and other uncertainties.
+Among other risks, the Company's operations will be subject to risk of restrictions on transfer of funds, domestic and international customs, changing taxation policies, foreign exchange restrictions, and political and governmental regulations.

 The Company has business activities in Australia and Asia, which may give rise to significant foreign currency risks from fluctuations and the degree of volatility of foreign exchange rates between USD and the Australian currency AUD.
 The results of operations denominated in foreign currency are translated at the average rate of exchange during the reporting period.
-Aggregate net foreign currency transactions included in the income statement was immaterial for the nine months ended September 30, 2015 and 2014.
+Aggregate net foreign currency transactions included in the income statement was immaterial for the three months ended March 31, 2016 and 2015.